-This Travel Journal submitted by Perry Ross details his custom Galapagos and Ecuador trip with elements of our Galapagos Cruise Package, Otavalo Escape and Coral Galapagos Cruises‘ South-East and Western itineraries.
+This Travel Journal submitted by Perry Ross details his family’s custom Galapagos and Ecuador trip with elements of our Galapagos Travel Package, Otavalo Escape and Coral Galapagos Cruises‘ South-East and Western itineraries.

 It goes without saying that the best part of life is making memories for yourself and your family.
 Credit where credit is due goes to my wife and Adventuresmith’s Aaron Gaines.
 Many weeks of on and off communications and planning between Aaron and her set the perfect canvas for what our family can now reflect upon as the most amazing adventure we’ve had yet.